Support Home Experiment Builder Experiment Tree Nodes

 This page shows what a Task Node looks like once you add it to an Experiment.
 For information on how to build a Task, see our Task Builder 2 guides.

-The Task Node has a single connection point and contains a single task within your experiment.
+A Task Node contains a single task within your experiment.

-Image of a task node when added to the Experiment Tree
+Image of a task node when added to the Experiment Tree.
+Task name is RR Task and Key is task-yvdc.
+Spreadsheet 'Easy' has been selected

-In the Experiment Tree, a Task Node can be any of the following: a Task Builder 2 Task, a Task Builder 1 Task, a Code Editor Task, a game made in Game Builder, or a shop made in Shop Builder.
+In the Experiment Tree, a Task Node can be any of the following: a Task Builder 2 Task, a Task Builder 1 Task, a game made in Game Builder, a shop made in Shop Builder, or a task made in the Code Editor.

 Configuration Settings

-2. Other Manipulation by Name Any other manipulations you have set up in your Task will appear here under the name you have given them.
-If you have also given them a default value and description (via the Manipulations tab within the Task Builder) then this will appear here as well.
+Any other manipulations you have set up in your Task will appear here under the name and description you have given them.
+For example, if you have set up a manipulation called Time Limit, it will appear below the Spreadsheet dropdown:

 Start Node